fmmattioni/pkgdownreprex/README.md

 The goal of `pkgdownreprex` is to test different settings from the `pkgdown` package for rendering the website.
-It is algo going to be used in case a `reprex` is neeeded to be shared with the developers.
+It is algo going to be used in case a `reprex` is needed to be shared with the developers.

 ## Package creation workflow: